atgreen/openldk/README.md

 `LDK_DEBUG` environment variable.  `LDK_DEBUG` should be set to a string of characters that are interpreted as below:

-- `c` - dump all Lisp code prior to evalation
+- `c` - dump all Lisp code prior to evaluation
 - `s` - show stack push/pop events
 - `t` - trace method entries
 - `u` - unmuffle the Lisp compiler